import psychopg2

 If a package exists for your database, you should probably prefer it.
 It’s probably faster and may provide additional database-specific functionality compared to other options.

-If there isn’t a database-specific package, you’ll need to use a generic system driver in concert with a Python or R package that can interface with system drivers.
+If there isn’t a database-specific package, you’ll need to use a generic system driver with a Python or R package to interface with system drivers.

-While performance sometimes isn’t as good for system drivers, the tradeoff is that IT/Admins can pre-configure details of the connection in a data source name (DSN).
-If one is pre configured for you, you don’t have to remember the database name, host, and port, or even username and password if they’re shared.
+While performance sometimes isn’t as good for system drivers, the tradeoff is that IT/Admins can pre-configure connection details in a data source name (DSN).
+If one is pre-configured for you, you don’t have to remember the database name, host, port, or even username and password if they’re shared.

 For example, you might connect with something that looks like: